-Tie of the round and this match goes ahead live on Premier Sports from 5.15pm.
-Kilmarnock beat Rangers at this venue recently on league action but were knocked out of the League Cup by Steven Gerrard’s side earlier in the season.
+The tie of the round and this match goes ahead live on Premier Sports from 5.15pm.
+Kilmarnock beat Rangers at this venue recently on league action but was knocked out of the League Cup by Steven Gerrard’s side earlier in the season.
 Both teams will fancy their chances at bagging a place in the next round and this promises to be a thrilling contest and great advert for the competition.

 Celtic v St Johnstone

 Another all Premiership clash but it’s one bookmakers expect the champions to win at a canter and backers will have to work hard for a share of the value from this fixture.
 The home win is quoted as a 1/4 favourite, with many firms keeping their distance around the 1/5 mark.

 That’ll push backers into the specials markets where they’ll find a Celtic win to nil as a 5/6 shot at Bet365.
 One for your weekend multiples.
 Prefer to take a chance on the upset?
 The draw is 5/1 with Bet365, who also price St Johnstone at a stunning 14/1.
 Not for us, but we really wouldn’t talk anyone out of an interest play on the bigger price.